It{\^o}-Krylov's formula for a flow of measures: Introduction

 Recently, Itô's formula has been extended to flows of measures generated by càdlàg semi-martingales.
-It was achieved independently by Guo, Pham and Wei in \cite{GuoItoFormulaFlow2020}, who studied McKean-Vlasov control problems with jumps and by Talbi, Touzi and Zhang in \cite{talbi2021dynamic} who worked on mean-field optimal stopping problem.
-In both works, dynamic programming principles are established thanks to Itô's formula for a flow of measures.\\
+It was achieved independently by Guo, Pham and Wei in \cite{GuoItoFormulaFlow2020}, who studied McKean-Vlasov control problems with jumps and by Talbi, Touzi and Zhang in \cite{talbi2021dynamic} who worked on mean-field optimal stopping problems.
+In both works, dynamic programming principles are established thanks to Itô's formula for a flow of measures.
+Finally, we also mention that several Itô-Wentzell-Lions formulae for functional random fields of Itô type depending on measure flows have been established by dos Reis and Platonov in \cite{dosReisItoWentzellLionsFormulaMeasure2022}. \\